TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 },
 ```

+Now we have a basic understanding of the props file, let's begin exploring the code to figure out how exactly handling
+props deals with props file and if there is another way to set parameters.

 ## Analyse and explain handling props
+`screen on segregation.py`
+I will explain while going through the code step by step.
+In some complicated ABM models, users can set customized
+parameters like I just mentioned in the example.
+So a handle_props() is needed to set values of these parameters.
+On the whole, handling props tries to initialize `self.props` in the model so that we could set parameters with `self.props.get(prop_nm)`

+`highlight super().handle_props(props)`
+Since all our model classes inherit from the base class Model, we first call `super().handle_props(props)` defined in the base model,
+and then we can set values of the customized parameters in our model.
+(We will talk about this input props later, leave it here for now.)
+`cursor on handle_props() and step into it`
+Let's step into it to see what's going on.
+First, we retrieve the user type from env variable.
+If the function is called from API, we will skip setting the questions.
+Otherwise, we will have questions set on the terminal.
+Next, we will call init_props() to set `self.props` which is what we will mainly talk about.
+After that, we will get height and width here since almost all models use them.

 Notes:
 1. Retrieve user type from env variable (USER_TYPE_VAR)
 2. If user type is API, skip questions.